pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
-> This configuration item is only available when [`enable-log-recycle`](#enable-log-recycle-new-in-v630) >= 2.
+> This configuration item only takes effect when [`enable-log-recycle`](#enable-log-recycle-new-in-v630) >= 2.

-+ Whether to generate empty log files for log recycling in Raft Engine.
++ Determines whether to generate empty log files for log recycling in Raft Engine.
 When it is enabled, Raft Engine will automatically fill a batch of empty log files for log recycling during initialization, making log recycling effective immediately after initialization.
 + Default value: `false`

 ## security